The Prez Sez

 By Bill Davison

-To begin with, I would like, on behalf of the NCC, to extend a warm welcome to our new members – Patricia Munyon, Edie Weeks and Linda Fornelli.
-We look forward to your involvement in our activities and we hope that you will find your time spent here as informative and enjoyable as many of us have found ours.
-Next, thanks are due to the 2019 NCC Board Nominating Committee which recently finished its work and submitted a report containing its recommendations for the membership of the NCC Board of Directors for the 2019-2020 Term.
+To begin with, I would like, on behalf of the NCC, to extend a hearty welcome to our newest members – Larry Trautner, Ali Houshmand and Spence Milne.
+We all hope that you will find your time spent here as informative and enjoyable as many of us have found ours.

 For further information, email Cy Chadley at email@example.com Upcoming events of the San Diego World Affairs Council and our North County Chapter can be seen on www.northcountyworldaffairs.org